shafnasir/MyPlanBook/doc/sprint 1/SR1.md

 - Creating user stories that are logically independant from each other.

 ## New Practices for Next Sprint ##
-- Practicing civility and brevity when communicating with team members.
+- Practice civility and brevity when communicating with team members.
 - Conform to a consistent GUI design (theme); appoint member responsible for UI design.
 - Utilize a variety of common object oriented design patterns.
-- Everyone independantly and actively tracking their own user stories & subsequent sub-tasks on JIRA.
+- Everyone should independently and actively track their own user stories & subsequent sub-tasks on JIRA.

 ## Harmful Practices ##
 - Starting development without reading sprint 1 guidelines/rubric.
 This resulted in a considerable amount of time being allocated to revisions that could have been prevented.